WGDashboard/WGDashboard-Documentation-VitePress/install/index.md

 >
 > Starting from `v4.2.0`, WGDashboard support AmneziaWG, but since it has completely installation method than WireGuard, we decided **not to include** in our installation described below, you'll need to follow the AmneziaWG official documentation to install: [Link](https://github.com/amnezia-vpn/amneziawg-linux-kernel-module)

-There are 4 options to install WGDashboard
+There are 5 options to install WGDashboard

+## Option 1: Docker Image

+**Thanks to our awesome [@DaanSelen](https://github.com/DaanSelen)** for creating the **Docker** image.
+[Follow this instruction to run](/install/Docker.md)

-## Option 1: Host WGDashboard & WireGuard with DigitalOcean
+## Option 2: Host WGDashboard & WireGuard with DigitalOcean

-WGDashboard is now available as a **1-Click** app on DigitalOcean! **[Follow this instruction to host](./hostWGDashboardWithDigitalOcean.md)**
+WGDashboard is now available as a **1-Click** app on DigitalOcean! **[Follow this instruction to host](/install/Host-WGDashboard-With-DigitalOcean.md)**

-## Option 2: Install WGDashboard with a command
+## Option 3: Install WGDashboard with a command

-These commands are tested by myself in each operating system listed in [here](/requirements##supported-operating-systems).
+These commands are tested by myself in each operating system listed in [here](/Requirements#supported-operating-systems).
 It contains commands to install WireGuard, Git, Net Tools, and even Python on some OS.

 ### Ubuntu